tresorit/ZeroKit-Azure-marketplace-vm/zkitadm/README.md

 ```

 ### Update
 Updates NPM packages used by the server.
-This command have to be confirmed.
+This command has to be confirmed.

 **Note:** This command will stop the backend service before update and restart it after.
 This may caues 1-2 minutes of service interruption.